openbmc/openbmc/poky/documentation/bsp-guide/bsp.rst

    .. note::

-      For more information on how the SPL variables are used, see the u-boot.inc include file.
+      For more information on how the SPL variables are used, see the :yocto_git:`u-boot.inc </cgit/cgit.cgi/poky/tree/meta/recipes-bsp/u-boot/u-boot.inc>`
+      include file.

 -  :term:`UBOOT_* <UBOOT_ENTRYPOINT>`: Defines